jamescer/osrs-tools/README.md

 ## Notes

-Recipe for disaster is a work in progress
+Recipe for disaster is a work in progress!